happyjimbo/Cpp-Shooty-McShootface/README.md

 - **Memory Management**: A balance of smart and raw pointers is used.
     - **Smart Pointers**: Used in non-critical areas like `Game` and `StateHandler` for clarity.
     - **Raw Pointers**: Leveraged in performance-sensitive parts like the object pool, following RAII principles for manual memory control.
-- **Template-Based Object Pool**: Efficiently manages game objects, enhancing performance.
+- **Template-Based Object Pool**: Designed a template-based object pool to minimize heap allocations and improve runtime performance.

 ### Data Management
 - **Serialization & Deserialization**: